UCB-stat-159-f25/site/overview/syllabus.md

 ### Communication

-Please use the course Ed (**insert new link**) for questions about course material and logistics.
+Please use the [course Ed](https://edstem.org/us/courses/84806/discussion) for questions about course material and logistics.
-For personal matters (illness, accommodations, etc.) that should remain private, please make a private Piazza post that only the instructor and GSI will see.
-You may obviously email one of us privately if you need, but in general we'll be able to more efficiently handle class communications if they stay on Piazza.
+For personal matters (illness, accommodations, etc.) that should remain private, please make a private Ed post that only the instructor and GSI will see.
+You may obviously email one of us privately if you need, but in general we'll be able to more efficiently handle class communications if they stay on Ed.

-During the work week, we expect to be able to reply to Piazza messages and email within 24 hours.
+During the work week, we expect to be able to reply to Ed posts and email within 24 hours.
 On weekends, we might need longer.

 ### Grading

 The course is *not* graded on a curve.
 It is possible for every student to make an A.
 We encourage you to focus on mastering the material, not on your grade.
-The weight of each assignment will be announced with the assignment; the overall grade structure will be:

-+ 85%: from approximately 8 computational assignments, some individual and some collaborative.
++ Homework (~6-7): 20% (10% assignment + 10% peer code review).
-+ 15%: reading assignments (weekly, on average).
++ Reading Assignments (weekly, on average): 10%
++ Lab Quizzes: 10%
++ Project 1: 10%
++ Project 2: 20%
++ Final Project: 30%

 In case of medical exception, submit on Ed a private note to the instructors with a medical proof showing that you are unable to complete the assignment.
 We will grant extra 48hrs to the reading assignment/homework to be submitted, unless more time is required.

-#### Homework assignments
+#### Homework

- - Homeworks deadlines will be posted immediately after the homework is released.
+ - Homework deadlines will be posted immediately after the homework is released; deadlines will usually be on a Thursday at 11:59pm.
  - We will accept late homework assignments until 24hrs after the deadline of the homework.
 However, in those cases a 25% penalty will be applied to the final score.
- - For group homework projects, you will include a statement in your repository acknowledging the contribution of each team member.
-Unless there is a major, unfair imbalance in the amount of work done by each team member, the same grade will be assigned to all team members.
+ - All homework assignments must be completed individually.
- - _Submitting assignments:_ Submit written assignments by making a pull request to your private repository within the Berkeley [GitHub organization for the class](https://github.berkeley.edu/stat-159-f25), using the GitHub Classroom (**insert link to GitHub classroom**) (you will practice all this, don't worry).
+ - _Submitting assignments:_ Submit written assignments by making a pull request to your private repository within the Berkeley [GitHub organization for the class](https://github.berkeley.edu/stat-159-f25), using the GitHub Classroom (you will practice all this, don't worry).
+ - _Code review:_ Another component of each homework will be a GitHub-based peer code review.
+After turning in your homework, you will review another student's code and give feedback.
+These will typically be due one week after that homework's deadline.

-#### Reading assignments
+#### Reading Assignments

  - These will be posted on the course website under Assigned Readings.
-For each paper/reading in the weekly list, you should submit a summary paragraph and idea highlight paragraph.
+For each paper/reading in the weekly list, you should submit a paragraph highlighting your ideas and thoughts.
 You will submit your reading assignments in bCourses.

  - Reading assignments will be due every Wednesday at 9pm (Exception: the first one will be due _Thursday Jan 26_).
 No later reading assignments will be accepted unless there is a medical exception.
-In that case, you will need to submit in Ed a private note to the instructors with a medical proof showing that you are unable to complete the assignment.
+In that case, you will need to submit in Ed a private note to the instructors with a medical proof showing that you are unable to complete the assignment. (due date?)

 - You can drop two readings without need of justification.
 Notice that this applies to INDIVIDUAL readings.
 For example, if the weekly reading consists of 4 papers, you can drop a maximum of two of them.
 If you drop two readings in one week, you cannot drop any other one without penalty.

- - Each paragraph per reading assignment gives 1 point (a total of 2 per reading).
-The final points for the reading assignments is the sum of all the readings.
+ - Each reading assignment accounts for 1 point.
+The final points for the reading assignment that week is the sum of all the readings.
 Notice that this means that the maximum credit you can obtain per week depends on the number of readings that week.

+#### Lab Quizzes
+ - In each lab, there will be a very short online quiz on that day's lab material.
+ - The quiz question(s) will be based on that day's lab session and is meant to be very easily completed if you attended.
+ - (Drop policy?)

+#### Projects (Project 1, Project 2, Final)
+ - There will be a few projects throughout the semester, culminating in a final project where you will combine all of the tools and techniques you've been learning this semester into a single body of work.
+All projects will be completed in groups, which will be assigned at a later point.

 ### Code of conduct; attribution of work